beatriz2889/beatriz2889.github.io/index.md

 ## Who am I?

 I am a passionate Computer Programmer who loves to create new applications and explore new concepts.
+I believe that hard work pays off in the end and that no obstace is insurmountable.

 ### Markdown